-National Novel Writing Month (NaNoWriMo or nano for short) is a yearly write-a-thon that challenges aspiring writers from all over the world to write a complete 50,000-word manuscript in just 30 days.
+National Novel Writing Month (or NaNoWriMo for short) is a yearly write-a-thon that challenges aspiring writers from all over the world to write a complete 50,000-word manuscript in just 30 days.
 It is not for the faint of heart, and even some of the most gifted of writers still find themselves unable to complete the full 50k.
 But it’s a challenge that few writers can pass up.

 I always try to participate, but this year I’ll be sitting it out.
 Perhaps next year will be my year to finally write that novel bouncing around in my head!
 Are you going to participate in NaNoWriMo this year?

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Literature-Based Learning with Reluctant Readers“ discussion in October, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “Build Your Library Q&A” in October, you can find a recording by scrolling through our Facebook or direct links on our past events page.

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL-related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!